DAD.info

 Smacking a child teaches kids that it’s ok to use violence.
 Research shows that they are far more likely, therefore, to end up in abusive relationships when older.

-Rebecca Leal, Parent Support Worker at Fegans charity says, ‘There are may reasons why parents use smacking as a form of punishment.
-However at Fegans we don’t support smacking as means of discipline and instead look at other ways of managing our children’s behaviour’.
+Rebecca Leal, Family Support at Spurgeons charity says, ‘There are may reasons why parents use smacking as a form of punishment.
+However at Spurgeons we don’t support smacking as a means of discipline and instead look at other ways of managing our children’s behaviour’.

 So what are the alternatives?